Online Master of Science in Construction Management and Technology

 Does construction management and technology require a degree?

 While construction managers aren’t always required to have a degree, skills and experience can give you a competitive edge when applying for jobs or bidding for contracts.
 More and more, construction managers hold degrees in construction science, architecture or engineering.
-This construction management and technology degree will give you specialized skills, abilities and hands-on experience that will make you a strong candidate for construction management and technology positions, in the US and abroad.
-Students that have an undergraduate degree in a non-construction field often find that a masters in construction management and technology helps them to transition into the construction industry; indeed, many of our most successful construction management alumni have undergraduate degrees in another field and leveraged their ASU construction management and technology degree to enter into the construction field.
+This construction management degree will give you specialized skills, abilities and hands-on experience that will make you a strong candidate for construction management and technology positions, in the US and abroad.
+Students that have an undergraduate degree in a non-construction field often find that a master's in construction management and technology helps them to transition into the construction industry; indeed, many of our most successful construction management alumni have undergraduate degrees in another field and leveraged their ASU construction management and technology degree to enter into the construction field.

 This construction management and technology degree program requires 30 credit hours, generally spread over 10 courses.
 Students can choose one three-credit hour course from each of the core areas listed below for a total of nine credit hours.
 If a course is chosen as a core area course, it cannot be used as an elective course simultaneously.
 The number of electives and research will be adjusted depending on the culminating experience chosen by the student.
 Most students opt for the Applied Project as a culminating experience, as it leverages their coursework for practical application in their career.
 However, for students interested in research, a thesis option is offered as a culminating experience.

 What kind of jobs can you get with a construction management and technology degree?